sahib/rmlint/docs/rmlint.1.rst

     where storing the paths alone can eat up several GB RAM.
     Enabling swapping will cause slowdowns in exchange.

-    Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths only the point after the difference is stored.
+    Sometimes the memory savings may be small since rmlint already compresses paths but storing them in a special tree structure.

     This feature may not play nice with some other options, causing heavy load and long computations: